 There are different types of limited liability companies in Denmark, but most clients will opt-in for an “ApS”.

-Check that you have found a unique company name for your sole proprietorship
+Check that you have found a unique name for your sole proprietorship

-To start your sole proprietorship in Denmark, first and foremost, you must choose a unique company name.
+To start your sole proprietorship in Denmark, first and foremost, you must choose a unique name for the business.

-You can use this website below to search for existing company names already in use:
+You can use this website below to search for existing business names already in use:

-Ensuring your company name is unique before you start your application is important; otherwise, your application to register the sole proprietorship will be rejected, and you’ll need to start all over again.
+Ensuring your business name is unique before you start your application is important; otherwise, your application to register the sole proprietorship will be rejected, and you’ll need to start all over again.

-You need a company address for your sole prietorship
+You need a business address for your sole prietorship

-Secondly, you will need a company address to start your sole proprietorship.
+Secondly, you will need a business address to start your sole proprietorship.